cbisiere/tiny-prolog2/README.md

 I wrote this program as a course assignment, back in 1988, when I was a student at the University of Aix-Marseille II, pursuing a MSc in Computer Science and Mathematics ("Diplôme d'Études Approfondies en Informatique et Mathématique").
 The course, entitled "Prolog II", was taught by the late [Alain Colmerauer](https://en.wikipedia.org/wiki/Alain_Colmerauer), creator of the language.

 One of the courses I also took in this MSc was Henri Méloni's course on speech recognition.
 As the Prolog II interpreter gains additional features, executing the Prolog programs I wrote for this course might even become possible.
+A more ambitious goal would be to run some of the demo programs written by Alain Colmeraurer (see [Alain Colmerauer's website](http://alain.colmerauer.free.fr/)).

 ## References
 Basically, the program implements two algorithms described in the following paper: